 In our brand-new mini-documentary, The Sound And The Fury: Composing Troma's War, composer Chris DeMarco shares with us the entire behind-the-scenes story of his iconic soundtrack to Troma's War.

-Our announcement of pressing the seminal Paul Williams & Roger Nichols album 'Someday Man' onto vinyl - making it the first re-issue on wax in the U.S. since its debut in 1970 - has provoked a number of positive responses, not least from Williams himself…
+A short blog on re-issuing the seminal Paul Williams & Roger Nichols album 'Someday Man' on vinyl - making it the first re-issue on wax in the U.S. since its debut in 1970 - has provoked a number of positive responses, not least from Williams himself…

 The trend of Japanese video game music on vinyl is not a recent phenomenon.
 Frederik "Blipblop" Lauridsen takes a trip back to the 80's and looks at some of the releases available at that time...